DGUV Information 201-056

 Emergency planning and rescue strategies

-In accordance with DGUV Information 201-057, it is essential for companies to draw up an emergency plan that is specifically tailored to the respective activity and working environment.
-This plan must contain clear instructions for action in the event of an accident, such as the rescue of injured employees or the evacuation of the construction site in the event of acute danger.
+Under DGUV Information 201-056, it is essential for companies to develop an emergency plan that is specifically tailored to their particular activities and work environment.
+This plan must contain clear instructions for action in the event of an accident, such as rescuing injured employees or evacuating the construction site in the event of imminent danger.

 The most important measures include the provision of rescue systems specially developed for working at height and regular rescue drills to ensure that employees can act quickly and effectively in the event of an emergency.

-The consistent application of the DGUV Information 201-057 brings a number of benefits for companies and employees.
-In addition to the obvious increase in occupational safety and the prevention of fall accidents, compliance with the directive also strengthens employees’ confidence in their company’s safety standards.
-This can lead to greater job satisfaction and productivity.
+The consistent application of the DGUV Information 201-056 brings a number of benefits for companies and employees.
+In addition to the obvious improvement in workplace safety and the prevention of falls, compliance with the guideline also strengthens employees’ confidence in their company’s safety standards.
+This can lead to higher job satisfaction and productivity.

 In addition, by complying with the regulations, companies minimize the risk of legal consequences that they could face in the event of an accident.
 Complete documentation of the safety measures taken and training courses is of central importance here.